docs

 | H0020 | Methadone administration (licensed OTP program) | Weekly bundle | Medicaid, some commercial |

-H0020 is a weekly bundled code for licensed opioid treatment programs (OTPs) providing methadone.
-One billing unit equals one week of treatment, and billing it more than once per week per patient is incorrect.
-H0020 applies only to methadone in licensed OTP settings; buprenorphine administration uses separate codes.
-Billing H0020 for buprenorphine is a common error with payer and compliance consequences.
-A billing company that takes on an OTP client needs to verify the program's licensing status before billing H0020, because unlicensed programs cannot use this code regardless of the services delivered.
+H0020 is a weekly bundle for licensed opioid treatment programs (OTPs) providing methadone.
+One unit equals one week, and billing it more than once per week per patient is wrong.
+It applies only to methadone in licensed OTP settings; buprenorphine administration uses separate codes, and billing H0020 for buprenorphine is a common error with payer and compliance consequences.
+Verify a program's licensing status before billing H0020, because unlicensed programs cannot use the code regardless of the services delivered.

 H0015 is the IOP anchor code, but "per hour versus per diem" is not uniformly defined.
-Some state Medicaid programs pay H0015 per day of IOP; others pay per clinical hour within the IOP session.
-A billing company serving IOP clients in multiple states cannot apply a single billing pattern — it requires payer-specific rules per client practice jurisdiction.
+Some state Medicaid programs pay H0015 per day of IOP; others pay per clinical hour within the session.
+A billing company serving IOP clients in multiple states cannot apply one billing pattern; it needs payer-specific rules per client practice jurisdiction.

 Telehealth modifiers and place-of-service codes

-Modifier 95 is the standard telehealth modifier for most commercial payers for synchronous audio-video sessions.
-Modifier GT was historically used for Medicare but is now largely obsolete.
-The place-of-service code matters: POS 02 (telehealth, other than in-home) versus POS 10 (telehealth, patient in home) is a distinction Medicare and some commercial payers enforce.
-A claim submitted with the correct CPT code but the wrong POS or wrong modifier is a rejection the billing company has to work — not an appeal, just a resubmission with the right data, but it costs time.
-Payer-specific telehealth rule tables for each client practice are not optional overhead; they are the difference between clean and dirty claims.
+Modifier 95 is the standard telehealth modifier for most commercial payers on synchronous audio-video sessions.
+Modifier GT was historically used for Medicare and is now largely obsolete.
+Place of service matters: Medicare and some commercial payers enforce POS 02 (telehealth, other than in-home) versus POS 10 (telehealth, patient in home).
+A claim with the correct CPT but the wrong POS or modifier is a rejection the billing company has to work, not an appeal, just a resubmission with the right data that still costs time.
+Payer-specific telehealth rule tables for each client practice are the difference between clean and dirty claims.

-Authorization in behavioral health is qualitatively different from authorization in primary care.
-In primary care, authorization is often a gateway check: is this procedure covered, and does this patient qualify?
-In behavioral health, authorization is an ongoing conversation with the payer about medical necessity at every level of care.
+Authorization in behavioral health works differently than in primary care.
+In primary care it is mostly a gateway check: is this procedure covered, and does this patient qualify?
+In behavioral health it is an ongoing conversation with the payer about medical necessity at every level of care.

 Most commercial payers and Medicaid managed care organizations require prior authorization for: